rudralaxmikanth5/CS6230_project/README.md

    * tanh(x): Doubles the input value (factor_res <= 2 * input_x)
    * sigmoid(x): Negates the input value (factor_res <= -1 * input_x)
    * LReLu(x) or SeLu(x): Leaves the input value unchanged (factor_res <= 1 * input_x).
 >
 #### STAGE 2 - Exp
+1. opcode :
+   * 00, 01, or 11: Invoke the exponentiation operation using the mkExp module.
+Otherwise, directly passes through the input value without exponentiation.
+2. Interface Methods:
+   * The module implements the methods specified in the Ifc_exp_s2 interface
+   * method Action get(Bit#(2) op, Float x): Initiates the exponentiation process by providing an opcode (op) and a floating-point number (x).
+   * method Float exp_result: Gets the result of the exponentiation operation.
+   * method Action pass_in(Float x): Passes an input value into the module.
+   * method Float pass_out: Retrieves the input value stored in the module.
+3. Logic of the Exp module (mkExp):
+   * Stage 1: Checks if the input value is small; if so, directly passes through the value.
+Otherwise, performs factorization based on the magnitude.
+For example, if x is 0.7, it is passed onto the next stage.
+   * Stage 2: Similar to Stage 1 but includes additional terms for larger values.
+For example, if the value of x is 3.2, then it factorizes the calculation of $e^(3.2)$ into e^3 and $e^(0.2)$.
+0.2 is passed onto the stages which use Taylor series terms to calculate $e^(0.2)$ (We have used the first 5 terms of the Taylor series of $e^x$).
+   * Stages 3-7: Computes successive terms of the Taylor series.
+3. Registers and Data Flow:
+   * Registers and wires (x_wire, stage0_x, stage1_x, etc.) manage the flow of data between different stages.
+   * en_stage1 is a PulseWire used to trigger the initiation of the exponentiation process.
+4. Rules for Factorization:
+   * tanh(x), sigmoid(x) and SeLu(x): Calculates the exponential value
+   * SeLu(x): Leaves the input value unchanged (exp_res <= input_x;)

 #### STAGE 3 - Add
+1. opcode :
+   * 00, 01: Invoke the addition operation using the mk_add module.
+Otherwise, directly passes through the input value without addition.
+2. Interface Methods:
+   * The module implements the methods specified in the Ifc_add_s3 interface
+   * method Action get(Bit#(2) op, Float x): Takes an opcode (op) and a floating-point value (x) as input and sets the input_x and opcode register accordingly.
+   * method Float add_result: Returns the result of the addition operation performed in the add submodule.
+   * method Action pass_in(Float x, Float exp_r): Takes two floating-point values (x and exp_r) as input and sets the in and exp_pass registers accordingly.
+   * method Float pass_out: Returns the value stored in the register.
+   * method Float exp_res_out: Returns the value stored in the exp_pass register.
+3. Registers and Data Flow:
+   * Registers (input_x, add_res, exp_pass) manage the flow of data between different stages.
+4. Rules for Factorization:
+   * tanh(x), sigmoid(x): Undergoes addition operation
+   * LReLu(x) or SeLu(x): Leaves the input value unchanged (add_res <= input_x);

 #### STAGE 4 - Sub
+1. opcode :
+   * 00, 11: Invoke the subtraction operation using the mk_sub module.
+Otherwise, directly passes through the input value without subtraction.
+2. Interface Methods:
+   * The module implements the methods specified in the Ifc_sub_s4 interface
+   * method Action get(Bit#(2) op, Float x): Takes an opcode (op) and a floating-point value (x) as input and sets the input_x and opcode register accordingly.
+   * method Float sub_result: Returns the result of the subtraction operation.
+   * method Action pass_in(Float x, Float exp_r): Takes two floating-point values (x and exp_r) as input and sets the in and exp_pass registers accordingly.
+   * method Float pass_out: Returns the value stored in the register.
+   * method Float add_res_out: Returns the additional value passed through the pipeline.
+3. Registers and Data Flow:
+   * Registers (input_x, sub_res, add_pass) manage the flow of data between different stages.
+   * sub1_valid to sub4_valid: Flags indicating the stages of the subtraction operation.
+4. Rules for Factorization:
+   * tanh(x), SeLu(x): Undergoes subtraction operation
+   * sigmoid(x) or SeLu(x): Leaves the input value unchanged (add_res <= input_x);

 #### STAGE 5 - Div